NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 wine bin/out32.exe              # Execute it
 wine64 bin/64/out64.exe         # or in case of 64 bits version
  </pre>
-Yes indeed, your development would be in VSC or another chosen IDE, but this should prove you that all works.
+Yes, your development will typically be in Visual Studio Code or another IDE, but these CLI steps should demonstrate that everything is working correctly.

 </div>
 <div class="nje-br3"> </div>